jcvignoli/lumiere-movies/README.md

 ### I don't want to have links to a popup window!

-Look at "Widget/Inside post Options / Misc / Remove all links?" and switch the option to "yes".
+Look at "General Options -> Advanced -> Misc -> Remove all links?" and switch the option to "yes".
 Links will not be displayed anymore, both for the "widget" (inside posts) and external links (like popups).

 ### I want to keep data forever on my disk/server

-Look at "Cache management / Cache general options / Cache expire" and click on "never" to keep forever the downloaded data from IMDb.
+Look at "Cache management -> Cache general options -> Cache expire" and click on "never" to keep forever the downloaded data from IMDb.
 Be carefull with that option: changes made on IMDb will not be anymore reflected in your cache.
 Should you have selected that option, you can still delete/refresh any specific movie you want in the cache options.

 ### Is it possible to add several movies to sidebar/widget and inside my post?